Your Cart is Empty

 If you've ever longed to have long, thick eyelashes, this article is for you.
-Unfortunately, for those with dry eyes, using loads of mascara is out of the question because the ingredients can be irritating, cause allergies, and lead to more inflammation of the eyes.
+Unfortunately, for those with dry, irritated eyes, using loads of mascara is out of the question because the ingredients can be irritating and lead to more inflammation of the eyes.

 You may think that eyelash extensions are the next best option for fuller lashes, but this is not always the case.
 Lash extensions come in many different forms, including less expensive synthetic false lashes, silk lashes, those made of mink, and even magnetic lashes.
 Although some synthetic lashes can be bought in a drugstore and applied at home, other forms are readily available for application in salons around the world.

 Once you've selected your type of eyelashes in a salon, the lashes are applied one at a time using a semi permanent glue.
 Sadly, this glue often contains formaldehyde, latex, and other harsh ingredients that can be horrible for sensitive eyes.
 Some lashes can actually be tied onto your own, but these are still not free of complications.
 If you're set on having a full set of lashes applied, you're in for a two hour appointment with touch-ups recommended every few weeks.
 If you only wish to have a little enhancement, you could also have them apply just a few lashes.

 So, you might ask, what's the big deal?
 Yes, your eyes will be closed the entire time the procedure is going on.
 If you're at a reputable, licensed salon, they're going to have trained lash technicians who will avoid getting the glue into your eyes at all costs.
 However, that doesn't mean you're immune to complications.
 As we've said before, anyone can react to anything at any time.